Greatest Hits (Partridge Family album)

 Greatest Hits is a greatest hits album by The Partridge Family released by Arista in 1989.
-It was never released on vinyl, only on cassette and compact disc, and is the first Partridge Family album to ever be released on CD.
 It contains 16 songs, including the TV show's second theme song, "Come on Get Happy" which was never featured on a Partridge family album, and two songs by David Cassidy as a solo act: "Cherish" and "Could It Be Forever".
 It has liner notes by Danny Bonaduce and a Partridge Family trivia quiz.
 The cover has a picture of a period lunchbox with a cartoon picture of the family in red velvet suits.